Tobikun11-Arch/Social-Network/README.md

 - [ ] Group creation and joining
 - [ ] Notifications system

-> This is a work in progress and features may be added or refined over time.
+> This is a work in progress and features may be added over time.

 ## 🧠 Learning Focus